kanamandarajesh/Amazon-Linux/Phone-Interview.md

 4. **Init Process**: The init process (PID 1) is started, which launches other system processes based on configurations (e.g., `/etc/inittab` or systemd targets).
 5. **User Space**: Once system processes are initialized, the system enters user space, where user applications are started.

+The booting process is initiated when you power on or restart your computer or device.
+Here’s a general breakdown:

+1. **Power-on**: When the computer is powered on, electricity flows to the motherboard, CPU, and other components.

+2. **POST (Power-On Self Test)**: The computer performs a POST to check if the hardware is functioning correctly.
+If everything is okay, it moves to the next stage.
+If something’s wrong, you might hear a series of beeps or see an error message.

+3. **BIOS/UEFI Initialization**: The BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface) is loaded.
+It’s responsible for initializing and configuring hardware like storage devices, RAM, and CPU.
+UEFI is more modern and supports features like secure boot.

+4. **Bootloader**: The BIOS/UEFI looks for a bootloader, which is a small program stored on the storage device (like an SSD or HDD).
+The bootloader loads the operating system into memory.

+5. **OS Loading**: The bootloader loads the operating system's kernel (e.g., Windows, Linux) into RAM, where it begins the process of starting up the system.

+6. **System Initialization**: The operating system starts up services, drivers, and processes needed to make the system fully functional.

+Once all of that is complete, you’re presented with a login screen (if required) or a ready desktop environment, and the system is ready for use.

+Does this help, or were you looking for more technical details on any of the steps?
 ---

 ### 11. **Routing process troubleshooting: What steps will you take when your system is not booting up properly?**